zzox/ggo23/diary.md

 ## day 7

-moved over some gridbased stuff from `convenience`. got grid generation and actor movement started. dove deep into smooth camera scrolling and _almost_ got it working. it looks better but not the best
+moved over some grid based stuff from `convenience`. got grid generation and actor movement started. dove deep into smooth camera scrolling and _almost_ got it working. it looks better but not the best

 ## day 8